migsilva89/migsilva89/README.md

 I decided to switch careers and pursue a longtime dream.

-My goal is to become a Full-stack web developer specialist.
 I consider myself a hard worker person, who learns easily.
 I have a passion for new things and an interest in learning.

 - 📓 Self-taught;